Keep our news free from ads and paywalls by making a donation to support our work!

 After obtaining a doctorate in history, Nawrocki worked for the IPN before being appointed as head of the Museum of the Second World War in Gdańsk – his home city – after his predecessor was controversially pushed out by the then PiS government.

-He served there from 2017 to 2021 before being chosen by parliament, where PiS had a majority, as the new head of the IPN, a body tasked with not only documenting and promoting Poland’s twentieth-century history, but also prosecuting those responsible for Nazi-German and communist-era crimes.
+He served there from 2017 to 2021 before being chosen by parliament, where PiS had a majority, as the new head of the IPN, a body tasked with not only documenting and promoting Poland’s 20th-century history, but also prosecuting those responsible for Nazi-German and communist-era crimes.

 In both of his roles, Nawrocki played a prominent part in the PiS’s government’s “historical policy”, which was aimed at promoting patriotic narratives of the past as well as dealing with what the party claimed was the lingering legacy of the communist era.